 Fire and New Building

 The 2014 fire marks another turning point for First Lutheran.
-The congregation has remained strong and continued its ministries over the three years of rebuilding.
-Pastor Rosy Rivera was installed in 2017.
+The congregation remained strong and continued its ministries over the three years of rebuilding, dedicating the new building at 1019 West Fifth Street in 2017.
+Also that year, Pastor Rosy Rivera was installed and Pastor Jimmy retired.